History of domes in South Asia: Dehli Sultanate

 Under the Lodi dynasty there was a large proliferation of tomb building, with octagonal plans reserved for royalty and square plans used for others of high rank, and the first double dome was introduced to India in this period.
 There are multiple candidates.
 The tomb of Sikander Lodi was built from 1517 to 1518 and is cited, but is predated by the brick tomb of Zain-ul-Abidin's mother, built around 1465 in Zaina Kadal, Srinagar.
 The Sabz Burj in Delhi may be earlier still, but is dated to 1530-40 by written sources.
 Although the tomb of Sikander Loki clearly has a double dome, with a distinct space between inner and outer shells, the earlier tomb of Shihab-ud-din Taj Khan (1501) has "an attempt in this direction".
 Although double domes had long been used in Persia, Iraq, and western Asia, Indian domes prior to this time domes had a single shell of stonework.
 Afterward, most of the large domes were built with two shells in order to preserve good proportions in both the interior and exterior.

-According to Anna Suvorova, author of Muslim Saints in South Asia: The Eleventh to Fifteenth Centuries: The domed cupola design of Data Durbar is typical of the pre-Mughal Muslim architecture of South Asia: while erecting the cupolas topping a square building, an intermediate form of squinches or arched transitional supports was used.
-These squinches are the arches built diagonally across the corners of a square to create this transition from the square to the spherical base of the dome.
-However, the technique of erecting domes on squinches did not prove strong enough when the domes were excessively high or had too large a radius: such structures could not withstand natural calamities.

-The Makli Necropolis, near Thatta, Sindh province is described in the Oxford Handbook of the Archaeology of Death and Burial as: The most common form of Muslim funerary monument is a square cube-like building covered with a dome.
-The origin of this architectural form is a matter of debate, though it may relate either to pre-Islamic Iranian or to Byzantine forms.
-There are a vast number of variations on this basic theme, including tall honeycomb-like domes seen in Iraq (e.g. Sitt Zubayda), polygonal tent-shaped domes in Turkey and Iran, and bulbous domes, as seen in India and South Asia. ...
-One of the largest collections of mausolea is located in the Makli hills near Thatta in And province, Pakistan, in a vast cemetery with a circumference of 8 kilometres.
-Many of these medieval mausolea are decorated with Islamic and Hindu motifs, whilst the later mausolea resemble the domed constructions of Central Asia.

-Early modern period
+Mosques with three domes and one aisle were developed by the end of the Lodi period and were further developed under the Mughals.

+The dome of Data Durbar used corner squinches typical of the pre-Mughal Muslim architecture of South Asia.

+Many of the medieval mausolea in the Makli Necropolis, near Thatta, Sindh province, are decorated with Islamic and Hindu motifs.
+The later mausolea resemble the domed constructions of Central Asia.